damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Behavioral model/README.md

 # **Behavioral model**

-*I would like to enable makers to understand the calculation and numerical description of the physical behavior of a product.*
+*I would like to enable the makers to understand the analysis of the physical behavior of a product to support the decision made at the latter stages of design.*

 ## **What is a behavioral model?**